MetaWarrior-Army/mwa-auth/README.md

 Account creation, authentication, and Multi-Factor Authentication for MetaWarrior Army.

-Accounts are authenticated by assigning a message with their web3 wallets and MFA is provided via WebAuthn supported Passkeys and Security Keys.
+Accounts are authenticated by signing a message with their web3 wallets and MFA is provided via WebAuthn supported Passkeys and Security Keys.

 Accounts are created by minting and [NFT](https://github.com/metawarrior-army/mwa-nft) on an EVM compatible blockchain.
 NFT images are Blockies generated off the account wallet address.
 NFT image and metadata is stored in Pinata IPFS cloud.